j3ktechmarketing-svg/J3K-Technologies-Cabling-Service-Provider-for-Medical-Centers-Georgia/README.md

 Whether it’s a hospital needing advanced data cabling or a school building its digital network, **J3K Technologies** is your trusted partner in Georgia.
 As a **cabling service provider for medical centers**, **structured cabling installation partner for schools**, and **fiber optic cabling contractor**, we deliver smart, scalable, and secure infrastructure that powers progress.

-Partner with **J3K Technologies** – Georgia’s trusted **installation partner and contractor** for professional cabling solutions that keep learning and healthcare moving forward.
+Partner with **J3K Technologies**-Georgia’s trusted **installation partner and contractor** for professional cabling solutions that keep learning and healthcare moving forward.

 ---